cse332labs/reversi/ReadMe.txt

 We discovered that class slicing was happening, and our reversi-specific members were no-longer accessible.
 To fix this, we directly returned the value to the static pointer.

+Because we decided to use version control, we ended up losing several hours of work time to merge conflicts and related errors. :-(

 /////////////////////////////////////////////////////////////////////////////
 TEAMWORK:
 Group members: Atalie Holman, Mason Allen, and Chris Lauber

 We started with Atalie and Mason's code from Lab4 as a base.
 Mason had started save functionality during Lab4, so he focused on implementing Memento while Atalie and Chris teamed up to implement reversi.
 Atalie worked on construction and game set-up while Chris worked on game logic (play, done, turn, etc.).
+We all shared debugging.

 To make code updating and sharing more efficient than working from one monitor or emailing versions back and forth, we set up a github group account (https://github.com/cse332labs/reversi).
-While this took a little getting used to, and caused several merge conflicts, it ultimately made version control more effective so we could each contribute more.
+While this took a little getting used to, and caused several merge conflicts, version control made it possible for us to each contribute more code (and bond over the difficult process it also caused).

 /////////////////////////////////////////////////////////////////////////////
-EXTRAS:

-Extra save features?
+EXTRA CREDIT:

+CHECKERS

+Design & Implementation:

+Testing:

+Output produced from one run with two players: